na-na-hi/renget/archive/pmdhelloworld.md

 Incoming transmission from UNIT/PRG2.
 Accept?
 Y/N
 ```
 I stopped in my tracks.
-A transmission from someone else?
+Incoming transmission?
+Somebody was messaging me?
 How the hell would that happen - it'd been a hot minute since I had played a Mystery Dungeon game, but I was fairly sure that they didn't have computers or the like.
-That said, this certainly smacked of something important.
 Getting a strange communique before I even managed to get into town?
-Curiosity overtook common sense, as I accepted the transmission.
+Something was definitely up, but my curiosity overtook my common sense as I accepted the transmission.

 ```python
 >Y